 The Gear Manager lets you declutter vRigger by excluding gear that you don't use.
 It also lets you include specialized gear that isn't available by default.

 The Gear Manager displays items that you haven't licensed in light-gray text.
-You can view all of the unlicensed gear by selecting Unlicensed Gear in the menu at the top of the Gear Builder.
+You can view all of the unlicensed gear by selecting Unlicensed Gear in the menu at the top of the Gear Manager.

 Do one of the following to display the Gear Manager: